35505126/Jadey-s-Bakery-/README.md

 - Type the command ```sudo certbot --apache``` into CLI.
 This automatically obtains and installs an SSL certificate for the apache server.
 - Type the command ```sudo certbot renew --dry-run``` into CLI.
 This simulate the automatic renewal process to verify it works.

-# 9. Download MySQL on Ubuntu EC2
+# 9. Download MySQL & wordpress on Ubuntu EC2 🥸
 - Type the command ```sudo apt update```.
 - Type the command ```sudo apt install mysql-server -y```.
 - Type the command ```sudo mysql_secure_installation```.